isoaxe/ravenous/README.md

 # Ravenous

-[Ravenous](https://www.lucasoconnell.net/ravenous) is a single page React app that interacts with the Yelp API and was initially developed as part of the Web Development career path at Codecademy.
+[Ravenous](https://www.lucasoconnell.net/ravenous) is a single page React app that interacts with the Yelp API to search for restaurants and was initially developed as part of the Web Development career path at Codecademy.
 However, it was greatly expanded since that and now has considerably greater functionality.

 ## Technologies